zulki21/rail-nl/README.md

 # RailNL

-RailNL consists of a problem which we as BetereNS try to solve.
+RailNL consisted of a problem which we as BetereNS tried to solve.

 ## Getting Started

-The most important goal for this case is to design an optimized route for intercitytrains.
+The most important goal for this case was to design an optimized route for intercitytrains.
-This case consists (out) of two parts.
+This case consisted of two parts.

 ### Part one (North- and South-Holland)

-In part one the assignment is to optimize the quality of the routes of north- and south-Holland by adhering to a number of restrictions.
-These restrictions are:
+In part one the assignment was to optimize the quality of the routes of north- and south-Holland by adhering to a number of restrictions.
+These restrictions were:

 - a maximum number of 7 routes
 - a timeframe of 2 hours
 - all connections must be ridden

-To improve the quality of the routes we will use this formula:
+To improve the quality of the routes we used the following formula:

 ```
 K = p*10000 - (T*100 + Min)